GEN Z’S JOURNEY IN HVAC: A Student’s Summer in the Trades

 The Work

-• Arrive on time
+- Arrive on time.

-• Check the board to see what job I was on
+- Check the board to see what job I was on.

-• Connect with my senior partner for the day
+- Connect with my senior partner for the day.

-• Get to work!
+- Get to work!

 Residential

-A day of working residential jobs starts off by loading a van or truck with an air conditioning unit, lineset, and various other parts one may need.
+A day of working residential jobs starts by loading a van or truck with an air conditioning unit, line set, and various other parts one may need.
 We are given an address, and we head out there as soon as we can.
 Once we get to the house, we talk with the homeowners and give them a rundown of our plan, making sure everyone is on the same page.
 After that, it’s time to get down to business.

-Where I excelled was the “crawl”.
+Where I excelled was the “crawl.”
 Through an access inside, I would crawl under the house, my headlamp illuminating the darkness for me.
 Now, it’s not pretty down there, but it’s an interesting challenge.
 On my hands and knees, I’d squeeze my way through a labyrinth of concrete and pipes, trying to avoid the refuse of animals and the dens of spiders.
 I was the man on the inside, and I’d communicate with my partner through the walls (or attempted phone calls) where it was safe and smart to drill holes.
 From there, my partner would shove the lineset through a hole, and I’d drag it to where it needed to go, doing my best to navigate the straightest route and not kink the copper.
-When I popped back up from the underground, I’d be covered in sweat and grime, eager to breath fresh air once again.
+When I popped back up from the underground, I’d be covered in sweat and grime, eager to breathe fresh air once again.
 My senior partner would often do me the kindness of treating me to lunch after that.

-After lunch, we’d get back to it.
-My partner would weld, and I would gopher for him if need be.
-If the lineset was visible and run alongside the house, I’d install a cover so it was not exposed.
+would weld, and I would gopher for him if need be.
+If the lineset was visible and ran alongside the house, I’d install a cover so it was not exposed.
 I’d also devote a fair amount of time to cleaning up our mess.
 I strove to remove any nails, sawdust, and scraps of metal that we had created.
 When working with homeowners, the campfire standard is the golden rule.
 Leave the area the same or better than it was found.
-It can seem small, but whenever I put the effort to clean the area and be thoughtful, homeowners noticed and gave sincere thanks and compliments.
+It can seem small, but whenever I put the effort into cleaning the area and being thoughtful, homeowners notice and give sincere thanks and compliments.
 Having positive interactions with the client base not only gave me a sense of satisfaction, it reflected well on my employer and helped ensure repeat business.

 Commercial

 Like residential, we’d start a day of working a commercial job by loading our van with the needed materials.
 Often, I would fabricate the pieces we needed, such as drive and angle, before we headed out.
-While the shop does a great job of staying on top of making what’s needed, it sometimes takes someone who’s been at the site to know what needs made now, and what can wait till later.
+While the shop does a great job of staying on top of making what’s needed, it sometimes takes someone who’s been at the site to know what needs to be made now and what can wait till later.

 My tasks in commercial jobs started on the simple side, like insulating the supply duct.
 Now, this is an easy task in theory, but it was often complicated by what surrounded the ducts: walls, sprinklers, and framing.
-Perfectly round and square stretches were no problem, but more thinking and plenty of trial and error went into wrapping duct in other areas.
+Perfectly round and square stretches were no problem, but more thinking and plenty of trial and error went into wrapping ducts in other areas.
 I toiled for hours hauling sheet metal, ladders, and planks of wood up steep, rickety, scaffolding stairs.
 I put together sheet metal into usable sections of duct, and as time went on, I could construct larger units without supervision.
 I used a sealant affectionately referred to as “pookie” to seal the ducts after we hung them.
 I’d be on a ladder, stretching and contorting my body so that I could get the sealant where it needed to be.
 One time, I crawled inside a duct suspended six feet in the air to apply sealant from the inside.
 I was the only one light enough to do it.

 As I got better at my job, I felt less like an outsider.
 Even with being a naturally quiet person, I can joke with the best of them.
 Where I was anxious, I was now more confident, or at least not scared I was going to screw everything up.